gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   3. Local DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has been accepted by SCTP for transmission, i.e. data has been transferred in the SCTP tx_buffer.
+   3. Local DTLS/SCTP finishes any protection operation on buffered user messages and ensures that all protected user message data has been successfully transferred to the remote ULP by waiting for SCTP_SENDER_DRY event defined in section 6.1.9 of {{RFC6458}}.

-   4. Local DTLS/SCTP sends DTLS Close_notify to remote instance of ULP on each and all DTLS connections, keys and session state are kept for processing packets received later on.
+   4. Local DTLS/SCTP sends DTLS Close_notify to remote instance of DTLS/SCTP on each and all DTLS connections, keys and session state are kept for processing packets received later on.

    5. When receiving Close_notify on the last open DTLS connection, remote DTLS/SCTP instance informs its ULP that remote shutdown has